siopao2001/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 6.1.
+This is Lighthouse Labs projects for which I worked with an existing code adding new features progressively.

 ## Setup